 In order to make the exercise more fun, the game will be a bluff or lying game.
 The student who gives an answer has the chance to tell a lie.
 The person who asked the question then has to guess, whether his/her answer was a lie or not.
 For each right guess, the student receives one point which will be written into his scorecard.

+Good idea!
+I like the bluffing!